lvisintini/xwing-rulebook/outputs/urr-swx.md

 - Some plastic figures extend beyond the plastic base.
 For this reason, the plastic figure does not affect any game mechanics.
 It may overlap obstacles and hang over the edge of the play area without issue.
 If a ship’s plastic figure would touch another figure or obstruct its movement, the players should add or remove one peg from the base to prevent this overlap.

-**Related Topics:** Enemy, Faction, Friendly, Huge ship†, Id tokens, Large ship†, Moving through, Small ship
+**Related Topics:** Enemy, Faction, Friendly, Huge ship†, ID tokens, Large ship†, Moving through, Small ship

 ### Simultaneous attack rule
 During the Combat phase, all ships with a pilot skill value equal to the active ship have the opportunity to attack before being destroyed.
 If a ship would be destroyed and if it has the same pilot skill value as the active ship but has **not** activated during the Combat phase, it is not destroyed.
 Instead, it retains its Damage cards and continues to function as normal, suffering any effects on its Damage cards.
 After it has activated during the Combat phase, it is destroyed and removed from the play area.